-A 1-hour online program, divided into four parts.
-The program is designed to provide health care professionals, such as optometrists, rehabilitation professionals and others, with an understanding of the range of visual dysfunctions associated with traumatic brain injury (TBI) which may create or exacerbate the physical and cognitive symptoms seen in TBI, particularly with mild TBI.
-Approaches are discussed for identifying and assessing visual dysfunction and impairment in patients with TBI, for differentiating visual symptoms from symptoms related to brain injury, and for addressing these symptoms.
+Divided into four parts, this one-hour program covers the range of visual dysfunctions associated with traumatic brain injury (TBI), which may create or exacerbate the physical and cognitive symptoms seen in TBI, particularly mild cases.
+Learn about approaches to identify and assess visual dysfunction and impairment in patients with TBI and how to differentiate and address visual symptoms from other symptoms related to brain injury.

-The program is presented by four health care professionals who concentrate their practices in treating patients with low vision: a neurologist (Helen Chang, MD), a low vision optometrist (Andrea Zimmerman, OD, FAAO), an occupational therapist (Inna Babaeva, OT, PhD), and a clinical psychologist (Laura Newman, PhD).
+The program is presented by four health care professionals whose practices concentrate in treating patients with low vision: neurologist Helen Chang, MD; low vision optometrist Andrea Zimmerman, OD, FAAO; occupational therapist Inna Babaeva, OT, PhD; and clinical psychologist Laura Newman, PhD.

 Who May Benefit

 - Identify visual dysfunctions and the associated symptoms commonly seen after traumatic brain injury (TBI).

 - Describe basic approaches for assessing visual function in patients with TBI.

 - Describe common treatments for visual dysfunction and impairment related to TBI, including vision therapies.